 Elli beach is just this big perfect beach for sunbathing and have a good swim.
 There are lots of sun-beds and umbrellas for rent along with tavernas on the beach front.
 And the best part is that there is no wind!
 It is one of the best beaches in Rhodes and it is also the closest one to Rhodes town.

 If you are in Lindos you definitely have to visit Lindos beach as well.
 This beach offers some great views of the white city Lindos and the ancient Acropolis combined with crystal clear water.

 Kamiros is a well preserved beautiful ancient city located 36 kilometers from Rhodes city.
 The remains that can be seen today in Kamiros, are those of the city that was reconstructed in Hellenistic times in 226 BC, after a catastrophic earthquake.
 Previously the city existed since the Archaic era.
 Sounds amazing right?
 Well it is!
 Walking though Kamiros gives you an ancient feeling and allows you to see how people lived in the Hellenistic times!

 8. Anthony Quinn beach

-This beach is named after the iconic actor, Anthony Quinn Beach is a quiet and serene getaway in Rhodes.
+This beach is named after the iconic actor, Anthony Quinn.
+This beach is a quiet and serene getaway in Rhodes.
 It has turquoise blue water and a small shady pebble beach where you can relax and enjoy a good swim.

 9. St. Paul’s bay beach